great-fork/json2hcl/README.md

 Convert JSON to HCL and HCL to JSON via STDIN / STDOUT.

-## Warning

-We don't use json2hcl anymore ourselves, so we can't invest time into it.
-However, we're still welcoming PRs.

 ## Install

 Check the [releases](https://github.com/kvz/json2hcl/releases) for the latest version.